 In fact, lavender oil has been used in medical settings.
 The aroma has been shown to help dental patients and mothers during the postpartum period.2 It can even ease anxiety right after breast biopsy surgery.3

 For a greater effect, combine rosemary oil with lavender.
-You can also take a whiff from the bottle or add it
+You can also take a whiff from the bottle or add it to a diffuser.
+Want to use fresh rosemary?
+Toss it in your rice, pasta, or salad.
+Even a live rosemary plant will work wonders.

 For centuries, ancient Chinese medicine has used ginseng for anxiety.
 Even the Western world uses it to enhance mood.